mohammadrezahq/Yt-check/README.md

 # YtCheck

-Check if youtube video exists.
+Check if a youtube video exists.

 ### Setup:

-Install package with composer:
+Install the package with composer:

 ```
 composer require mor/yt-check